bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 >>
 >
 >> [!idea]- Starvation
->> Situation where a process never gets the chance to run, by pure bad luck or by some of its property (low priority).
+>> Situation where a thread never gets the chance to run, by pure bad luck or by some of its property (low priority).
+Starvation free means, "more than one thread wants lock => all threads that want it are guaranteed to acquire it <u>within finite time</u>"
+>>
 >
 >> [!idea]- Unfairness
->> Fair locks are FIFO (first come, first serve)
+>> Fair locks are FIFO (first come, first serve).
+"We consider a thread P to be “first-in” compared to a competing thread Q, when P finishes its doorway section before Q starts its doorway section."
+>>
+>
+>